Messminder/StainedSteel-Rust/README.md

 - Loads a single JSON profile: `profiles/dashboard.json`
 - Renders a dashboard with: CPU, volume, keyboard lock states, memory graph, network speeds
 - Sends frames directly to Apex 5 hidraw interface (`VID 1038`, `PID 161C`, `mi_01`)
-- No plugin system, no web editor, no profile manager
+- No plugin system, no web editor, no profile manager, respected the KISS principle as much as an AI could.

 ## Run